Discover the definition and of 1 Ers, including the , , , and coping strategies. Explore the impact on relationships, health, and finances.

 Impact on Relationships

-- Strained Relationships: One of the most significant effects of being a 1 Er is the strain it can put on relationships.
+- Strained Relationships: One of the most significant of being a 1 Er is the strain it can put on relationships.
 Constantly canceling plans, showing up late, or being preoccupied with 1 Er activities can lead to frustration and resentment from friends and family members.

 - Isolation: As a 1 Er becomes more engrossed in their 1 Er behavior, they may start to isolate themselves from others who do not engage in the same activities.
 This can lead to feelings of loneliness and alienation.